 The Cost Of Commercial Spam Abuse

 For spam creators, the cost of sending thousands of junk email messages every hour is cheap.
 For unscrupulous businesses, it’s an ideal form of ‘advertising’.
 For service providers, however, the costs are more significant.
-These costs can range from connectivity and data storage issues, to administrative costs associated with reduced bandwidth, slow systems, or even outages.
+These costs can range from connectivity and data storage issues to administrative costs associated with reduced bandwidth, slow systems, or even outages.

 While all service providers are anti-spam, most don’t care or know how to solve the problem.
 Many also think that dealing with spam and closing the spam holes in their-end user systems costs too much.
-As such, they do nothing to prevent spammers operating from within their networks.
+As such, they do nothing to prevent spammers from operating from within their networks.
 However, AbuseHQ is a cost-effective network abuse handling platform that shuts down abuse at its source.